Academany/fabzero/program/basic/projectmanagement.md

 ## Parallel vs Serial development

 It is important to analize which tasks are independent, so that you can execute them in parallel and which tasks are dependent and you have to wait to start them.
 Always **throw as many parallel processes as your sanity can handle**.
 In particular, the **documenting** process should be **always running in parallel**.

+> **Learn by doing:** Divide your taks in parallel and serial.
+Find out how much you can do at the same time.

 ## Re-scheduling